 Task ownership: Generating RFPs requires considerable collaboration between personnel.
-A key pain point occurs when personnel are unsure on which tasks they are responsible for completing.
-It is essential that a tool holds users accountable by clarifying who owns each task at a given time.
+A key pain point occurs when personnel are unsure of which tasks they are responsible for completing.
+A tool must hold users accountable by clarifying who owns each task at a given time.

 Task prioritization: Prioritization allows personnel to better manage their busy schedules and alleviate some of the innate confusion regarding the next task.
-The acquisition workflow need not follow linear process, and personnel are encouraged to complete tasks in parallel.
+The acquisition workflow need not follow the linear process, and personnel are encouraged to complete tasks in parallel.